marcoslar/marcoslar.com/index.md

 I’m Marcos.
 I live with my wonderful wife
 @{(<i>naber canım!</i>)||(<i>bak canım, çevrimiçiyim!</i>)}@ in Germany,
 where I work as a @{computer programmer|| software developer}@.
-This site is just the place where I try to archive my stuff, so if it’s prose you will find grammar mistakes; if it’s code you’ll definitely find @{silly||}@ bugs.
-The *lar* suffix in the `marcoslar.com` domain name is the plural form of my surname in the Turkish language (so like Marco*ses*@{ in English||, but in English the plural form always sounded to me a bit lame}@).
+This site is simply where I try to archive my stuff.
+If you come across prose, expect grammar mistakes; if it’s code you’ll definitely find some @{silly||}@ bugs.
+The *lar* suffix in the `marcoslar.com` domain name represents the plural form of my surname in Turkish, similar to Marco*ses*@{ in English||, though the English plural always sounded a bit off to me}@.
+If you find this site useful, consider yourself lucky.

 <div class="columns">
     <div class="column">